jan-matthis/fab_rq/README.md

 pip install -e .
 ```

-On all hosts redis connetion information should be stored in environment variables.
-The following snippet can be helpful (edit to match your configuration):
+On all hosts redis connection information should be stored in environment variables.
+The following snippet can be helpful, edit to match your configuration:
 ```
 export REDIS_HOST="localhost"
 export REDIS_PORT="6379"